I work on software to help people, for work, or both. My principles are:

-- keep learning - especially learning by trying, failing and succeeding,
+- keep learning - especially learning by trying, failing and succeeding, and

 I am vegan 🥕, love animals 🐕 and this planet 🌏 (nature, outdoors, cycling).
 Contact me if you have similar interests or are solving solve interesting and important problems, I'd love to help.